World War COVID Guerre mondiale: From WeaponWorld to PeaceWorld; Learner, begin... De la terre en armes au monde paisible ; Apprenti, débute

 We shall see who’s memes survive, if any.

-Families may blowback from malnutrition and neglect,
+Families may blowback from malnutrition and neglect, or simple bombs

 Mercenaries will rob us and go home, that’s sure,

-Your last stand on Baal basics?
-They will bury you there with your kids.
+They will bury you there with your victims and all the kids.

 Just before every corpse

-Rotten, smoke-stacked, drowned, mummified by radioactivity, fossilized
+Rotten, smoke-stacked, drowned, mummified by radioactivity, fossilized alive

-From the Unnamable who’s got nothing better to do.
+To learn its fate from the Unnamable who’s got nothing much better to do.

-As well as every other
+As well as every other stranger, animal and plant

-Perhaps superior beings
+Perhaps superior, wiser beings

-Everything alive, before and after, from beginning to end
+Everything alive, before and after, from beginning to end.

 …